MariaAccount/AI-DiningDecision/README.md

 # Example Dataset (CSV Format)

-The dataset contains the number of the Example (x1,x2,...,x12) and the conditions (e.g., Alt, Bar,Fri...)
+The dataset contains the number of the Example (x1,x2,...,x12), the conditions (e.g., Alt, Bar,Fri...) and the result (WillWait: yes or no)

 - Alternate: whether there is a suitable alternative restaurant nearby.
 - Bar : whether the restaurant has a comfortable bar area to wait in.